Frequently Asked Questions

 Yes, but only if a previous or current employer is willing to reveal this information.
 Revealing salary information may be against company policy in some instances.

-In many cases, yes.
-Even if the employer does not order a driving record search, there are many places where this information is reported such as county courts and national databases.
+In some cases, yes.
+Even if the employer does not order a driving record search, there are many places where this information could possibly be reported such as county courts and national databases.

 Orders are placed by employers, landlords, or any others who have a specific permissible purpose (end-user).
 Once the order is placed, all the proper disclosures and releases are signed (usually by electronic means) by the individual the background check is being performed on.
 This gives the CRA permission to conduct the searches.
 Once the documentation is received the appropriate sources are searched and reported back to the end-user.

-Turnaround times depend on many factors including the type of searches required, the county in which the background is being performed, how the data is stored and retrieved, and more.
+There are many factors that influence turnaround times including the type of searches required, the county in which the background is being performed, how the data is stored and retrieved, and more.
 That said, most backgrounds are completed within 1-2 business days.

 Running a pre-employment background check on any job applicant requires consent, which forms a legally binding contract; however, minors cannot contract because they lack the legal capacity due to age.